 What you SHOULD do is be respective of the local Muslim culture.
 Not just in Istanbul but any Muslim country.
 Wearing shorts or skirts that cover your knees or at least get close to the top of your knees is recommended.
 Carry a scarf to use when visiting places too, specifically mosques.
 When visiting mosques, they will often provide wraps for people who are underdressed,but who knows how often those are cleaned, do you really want them touching you.

-So the key is to be smart and respect the local culture and you're fine over 6 years ago
+So the key is to be smart and respect the local culture and you're fine almost 7 years ago

 Ipadnomads (again!) has great advice.